anojha12/ArtGen/README.md

 Due to imbalance between AI and real images:

-A random subset of AI images is used
-Ensures fair training and evaluation
+A random subset of AI images is used which ensures fair training and evaluation.

-Methodology
+Methodology:

-This project explores three major research directions:
+This project explores three major approach:

 1. Frequency-Domain Forensics
 Detect artifacts in Fourier space